ansys/pyworkbench/doc/source/getting-started/installing/linux.rst

 .. note::

-    The following instructions assume that you have a local installation of Workbench and a valid license in your machine.
+    The following instructions assume that you have a local installation of Workbench with a valid license.

 There are two ways to install PyWorkbench on Linux: